 Western alchemy 19th century-present

 With the development of gas chemistry and the dissolution of the elements, the universe lost much of its mystery.
 The life force pervading the universe, formerly known as the Philosophers’ Stone, the Quinta Essentia, or the World Soul, was now identified as oxygen.
 This century marks the rise of ‘spiritual alchemy’, as characterized by Mary Ann Atwood’s anonymously published A suggestive Inquiry, in which Hermetic and alchemical principles are reconsidered and characterized as a discipline offering profound insights into mental, physical and spiritual powers.
 Practising alchemists continue working in laboratories to the present.
 In France François Jollivet-Castelot carried out transmutational experiments; Fulcanelli (a pseudonym which has not been resolved) was an alchemical celebrity who still fascinates researchers and practitioners, as does his pupil Canseliet.
 The psycho-analyst Carl Gustav Jung for his part was highly interested in the symbolical language of alchemy (his Psychologie und Alchemie was published in Germany in 1944).
-He was preceded by Hermann Silberer, whose Probleme der Mystik und ihrer Symbolik was published in 1914.
+He was preceded by Herbert Silberer, whose Probleme der Mystik und ihrer Symbolik was published in 1914.